 - 4 cups Butternut Squash (approx. 1 large butternut squash)

 - 1 large cored (peeled and chopped granny smith apple (or 2 small ))

 - 1 cup chopped carrots

 - 6 cloves garlic

-- 1 tsp freshly ground black pepper to taste
+- 1 teaspoons freshly ground black pepper (to taste)

 - 1 sprig fresh thyme

 - 2 13.5 oz cans of full-fat coconut milk